When you’re choosing between

 Fallthrough: a common pitfall

-switch statements support fallthrough, which happens when a case omits a terminating break, return, or throw.
+switch statements support fallthrough when a case omits a terminating break, return, or throw.
 That can cause the next case to execute unintentionally, producing subtle bugs.
-Linters can catch these errors automatically, and explicit comments help when fallthrough is intentional.1
+Linters can catch missing breaks automatically, and explicit comments help when fallthrough is intentional.1

 if/else blocks don’t suffer from fallthrough—each branch is self-contained and exits the structure when executed.